 Imagine you have inherited a $100,000 lump sum and want to invest it.
 You are 25 years old.
 If you invest in no-load mutual funds, your money will go into the fund and every penny—the full $100,000—will immediately be working for you.
 If, however, you buy a load fund with, say, a 5.75% sales load, your account balance will start at $94,250.
-Assuming an 11% return, by the time you reach retirement, you'll end up with $373,755 less money as a result the capital lost to the sales load.
-So, repeat after us: Always buy no load mutual funds.
-Always buy no load mutual funds.
-(Keep Saving It!)
+Assuming an 11% return, by the time you reach retirement, you'll end up with $373,755 less money as a result of the capital lost to the sales load.
+Always buy no-load mutual funds.

 Warren Buffett, known for concentrating his assets into a few key opportunities, has said that for those who know nothing about the markets, extreme diversification makes sense.
 It’s vitally important that if you lack the ability to make judgment calls on a company’s intrinsic value, you spread your assets out among different companies, sectors, and industries.
-Simply owning four different mutual funds specializing in the financial sector (shares of banks, insurance companies, etc.) is not diversification.
+Simply owning four different mutual funds specializing in the financial sector, for example, is not diversification.
 Were something to hit those funds on the scale of the real-estate collapse of the early 1990’s, your portfolio would be hit hard.

 What is considered good diversification?
 Here are some rough guidelines:

 - Don’t own funds that make heavy sector or industry bets.
-If you choose to despite this warning, make sure that you don’t have a huge portion of your funds invested in them.
-If it’s a bond fund, you typically want to avoid bets on the direction of interest rates as this is rank speculation.
+If you choose to, despite this warning, make sure that you don’t have a huge portion of your funds invested in them.

 - Don’t keep all of your funds within the same fund family.
-Witness the mutual fund scandal of a few years ago where portfolio management at many firms allowed big traders to market time the funds, essentially stealing money from smaller investors.
 By spreading your assets out at different companies, you can mitigate the risk of internal turmoil, ethics breaches, and other localized problems.

-- Don’t just think stocks—there are also real estate funds, international funds, fixed income funds, arbitrage funds, convertible funds, and much, much more.
-Although it is probably wise to have the core of your portfolio in domestic equities over long periods of time, there are other areas that can offer attractive risk-adjusted returns.
+- Don’t just think stocks.
+There are also real estate funds, international funds, fixed income funds, arbitrage funds, convertible funds, and much, much more.
+Although it is probably wise to have the core of your portfolio in domestic equities over long periods of time, there are other areas that can offer good returns.

-For the average investor who has a decade or longer to invest and wants to regularly put aside money to compound to their benefit, index funds can be a great choice.
-They combine almost unfathomably low turnover rates with rock bottom expense ratios and widespread diversification; in other words, you really can have your cake and eat it, too.
+For the average investor who has a decade or longer to invest and wants to regularly put aside money to compound over time, index funds can be a great choice.
+They combine almost unfathomably low turnover rates with rock-bottom expense ratios and widespread diversification; in other words, you really can have your cake and eat it, too.

-When you invest outside of the U.S., the costs are higher as a result of currency conversions, trust procedures for foreign investments, analysts capable of understanding foreign accounting rules, and a host of other things.
-Although high, it is not unusual for an international equity fund to have an expense ratio of 2%.
-Why do some investors bother owning international funds?
-In the past, stocks of foreign countries have shown low correlation with those in the United States.
-When constructing portfolios designed to build wealth over time, the theory is that these shares aren’t as likely to be hit hard when the American equities are crashing and visa versa.
+When you invest outside of the U.S., the costs are higher, but in the past, stocks of foreign countries have shown low correlation with those in the United States.
+When constructing portfolios designed to build wealth over time, the theory is that these shares aren’t as likely to be hit hard when the American equities are crashing (and visa versa.)

 First, if you are going to venture into the international equity market by owning a fund, you should probably only own those that invest in established markets such as Japan, Great Britain, Germany, Brazil, and other stable countries.
-The alternatives are emerging markets which pose far greater political and economic risk.
-The economic basis for digging a gold mine in the Congo might be stable, but there is nothing stopping an armed military group from kicking you out the day your work is finished, reaping all of the rewards for themselves.
+The alternatives are emerging markets which pose far greater political and economic risk, though they do offer potentially higher returns.